stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 passageway, would remind Zamacona that this was in truth the aeon-forgotten high-road to a primal and unbelievable world of living things.

-  For three days, as best he could reckon, P&aacute;nfilo de Zamacona scrambled down, up, along, and around, but always predominately downward, through this dark region of palaeogean night.
+  For three days, as best he could reckon, Pánfilo de Zamacona scrambled down, up, along, and around, but always predominately downward, through this dark region of palaeogean night.
 Once in a while he heard some secret being of darkness patter or flap out of his way, and on just one occasion he half glimpsed a great, bleached thing that set him trembling.